-The evaluation process has been carried out internally, for the following reasons:
+In the current financial year, the evaluation process has been carried out internally for the following reasons:

-- Greater accessibility to confidential internal information. - Greater depth of the review, given that the scope of external evaluations is limited for Neinor Homes' purposes. - Flexibility to adapt to the availability of Directors. - Availability of internal resources with extensive knowledge of the company and experience in Corporate Governance to carry out the evaluation. - High level of satisfaction with the two evaluations previously carried out internally.
+- Greater accessibility to internal confidential information. - Deeper review, as the scope of external evaluations is limited for the objectives of Neinor Homes. - Flexibility to adapt to the availability of Board members. - Availability of internal resources with extensive knowledge of the company and experience in Corporate Governance to conduct the evaluation. - High level of satisfaction with the four evaluations previously conducted internally.